EducloudAI/AI-Integration-Framework/docs/universal-questions/why-this-is-unique.md

 Universal questions are not an adaptation of an existing method.
 They are not a variation of Agile, TOGAF, ITIL or ISO.

-They introduce something entirely new:
-a thinking structure that works across every layer, every role and every domain.
+They introduce something entirely new: a thinking structure that spans all layers, components, roles and domains.

 This makes universal questions one of the most distinctive innovations in the AI Integration Framework.